 “Our history is full of trans people who survived because they found one another and carved out space for themselves in a world that sought to exclude and alienate them.” – Rylan

-The powerful quotes above are courtesy of brave transgender and gender non-conforming (TGNC) Ohioans who participated in the ACLU of Ohio’s revamped Transgender Spotlight series, launched in October of this year.
+The powerful quotes above are courtesy of brave transgender and gender non-conforming (TGNC) Ohioans who participated in the ACLU of Ohio’s revamped Transgender Spotlight series.
 The multimedia project features courageous interviews, video content, and photography showcasing the diversity and undeniable presence of the TGNC community.
 During a time when the TGNC community has been consistently and senselessly attacked for just being themselves, we are uplifting the stories and impact of trans individuals as a radical act of defiance and love.

 According to a recent Gallup poll in 2021, nearly 70% of Americans believe that they have not personally met someone from the trans community.
 Centering the voices and unique experiences of the individuals, the Transgender Spotlight series – and the snippets above – make something abundantly clear: Trans lives are all around us, they are valid, and they belong.

-During 2022, lawmakers across the United States have introduced more than 130 bills (!) targeting the trans community, many of which specifically harm trans youth.
+A survey from The Trevor Project showed that 86% of transgender and non-binary youth say recent debates around anti-trans bills have negatively impacted their mental health.
+During 2023, lawmakers across the United States have introduced more than 220 bills (!) targeting transgender and non-binary individuals.
 Our own Ohio General Assembly is included in this statistic, not just for one singular bill, but several, as lawmakers have created legislation that intends to directly and heinously impact TGNC Ohioans.
-Coinciding with Transgender Awareness Week, Lame Duck session begins at the Ohio Statehouse.
-The time period in between Election Day and a new legislative term, Lame Duck is traditionally a timeframe during which elected officials push through legislation at a rapid pace.

 At the ACLU of Ohio, we are firmly committed to defending the rights of all Ohioans, including the TGNC community.
 Not only during Transgender Awareness Week, but year-round, we believe in educating and engaging individuals on the importance of supporting inclusive, pro-LGBTQ+ policies.
 As we honor this week of advocacy, we take time to commemorate the lives lost to unnecessary anti-trans hate and intolerance, while heeding the call to help build a future where trans and gender non-conforming individuals can not only exist in peace, but also thrive as valued and accepted community members.